 We have identified issues with some of the data underlying the “IP11” claim inception rates, leading to an overstatement of inceptions exposure and therefore an understatement of claim inception rates.
 More information is provided in CMI Working Paper 149, and a spreadsheet of indicative adjustments to the claim inception rates is provided below.
 Terminations experience is unaffected.

 All CMI subscribers were contacted to notify them of this issue.

-CMI Working Paper 136 was published in September 2020.
+CMI Working Paper 136 was originally published in September 2020.
+Updated versions of Working Paper 136 were released in March and April 2021 to note the discovery of an underlying data issue and signpost users to more information.
 It covers the final “IP11” Series claim inception and termination rates based on CMI income protection experience in the period 2007-2016.
 The working paper:

 • Contains an overview of the final “IP11” Series rates;